 Because we plan our communications in advance, it may take up to 3-5 business days for your “unsubscribe” request to become effective.
 If you continue to receive our communications after submitting an “unsubscribe” request beyond such time frame, please let us know by contacting us using one of the methods listed in the “Contact Us” Section so that we can investigate the situation.

 5. Information Security

 We seek to keep your personal information secure by implementing reasonable technical, administrative, and physical safeguards to help us protect such information from unauthorized access, use, and disclosure.
 When we collect or transmit sensitive information, we endeavor to use industry standard methods to protect that information.
-We also ask our third-party service providers to use reasonable security measures to protect your information from unauthorized access, use and disclosure.
+We also ask our service providers to use reasonable security measures to protect your information from unauthorized access, use and disclosure.
 However, please be aware that no method of electronically transmitting or storing information is ever completely secure.

 E-mail Security & How You Can Help

 “Phishing” is a scam designed to steal your personal information.
 If you receive an e-mail that looks like it is from us asking you for your personal information which you suspect may be a scam, please notify us as provided in the “Contact Us” Section.

 The Website is not intended for children under the age of 18.
 We do not knowingly collect personal information from users in this age group without parental or legal guardian consent.
 If you believe your child has provided personal information to us through the Website without parental or legal guardian consent, please contact us via the email listed in the “Contact Us” Section, and we will work to delete it.